anmalkov/minerkeeper/help.md

 Option | Description
 -------|------------
-rigName | The name of your rig.<br/>This name will be used as a unique identifier of your rig and it will be added to the notifications to identify to what rig a notification belongs miners | The array of the miner's options monitorMinerIntervalInSeconds | The interval in seconds that MinerKeeper uses to check the miner health<br/>You can use any interval, but it makes no sense to use an interval that is below the refresh interval of the selected miner (e.g. 30 seconds for Ewbf miner) restartMinerEachHours | The amount of hours to automatically restart a miner (e.g. 24 - restart miner once a day)<br />If it equals to 0 (zero) - no automatic restart will be applied delayBetweenStopAndStartInSeconds | The delay in seconds that MinerKeeper will use for restart a miner to allow cards to reset
+user | Configuration options for the user of MinerKeeper rigName | The name of your rig.<br/>This name will be used as a unique identifier of your rig and it will be added to the notifications to identify to what rig a notification belongs miners | The array of the miner's configuration options monitorMinerIntervalInSeconds | The interval in seconds that MinerKeeper uses to check the miner health<br/>You can use any interval, but it makes no sense to use an interval that is below the refresh interval of the selected miner (e.g. 30 seconds for Ewbf miner) restartMinerEachHours | The amount of hours to automatically restart a miner (e.g. 24 - restart miner once a day)<br />If it equals to 0 (zero) - no automatic restart will be applied delayBetweenStopAndStartInSeconds | The delay in seconds that MinerKeeper will use for restart a miner to allow cards to reset